nkrisztian89/interstellar-armada/README.md

 --------

 The game can be run using [Electron](https://electron.atom.io/).
-To do this, search for "electron" in the source code (js folder) and comment/uncomment the indicated parts of the code according to the instructions you find.
-Then download a [release](https://github.com/electron/electron/releases) of electron suitable for your computer and copy the project files over to its appropriate folder (resources/app).
+To do this, search for "electron" in the source code (`js` folder) and comment/uncomment the indicated parts of the code according to the instructions you find.
+For non-development versions (which don't have "-dev" in the version number), you will also need to run `` npm install grunt clean grunt build
+``
+in the project folder after changing the source code.
+Then download a [release](https://github.com/electron/electron/releases) of Electron suitable for your computer and copy the project files over to its appropriate folder (the `app` folder, which you will have to create within the `resources` folder).
+The project contains the necessary files for the Electron setup, so after this it can simply be run by starting the Electron executable.

 Snap packaging
 --------------